the-road-to-learn-react/the-road-to-react/manuscript/react-modern/imperative.md

 );
 ~~~~~~~

 This works, but only if one of the reusable components is rendered once.
 For example, if the App component renders two InputWithLabel components, only the last rendered component receives the autofocus on its render.
-However, since we have a reusable React component here, we can pass a dedicated prop and let the developer decide whether its input field should have an autofocus or not:
+However, since we have a reusable React component here, we can pass a dedicated prop and let the developer decide whether its input field should have autofocus or not:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~